ODUNPAZARI DISTRICT, THE CENTER OF TOURISM IN ESKISEHIR

 32- ATATÜRK HIGH SCHOOL: One of the most important characteristics of the school, which was founded long before the War of Independence, is that Atatürk decided to use this building as a high school during his visit to Eskişehir on January 16, 1933.
 Atatürk High School building is included in the Odunpazarı Urban Site conservation plan and registered as a monumental structure.

 33- FOUNTAINS: The neighborhood fountains, located in the district of Odunpazarı, attracts visitors with their aesthetic appearance.
 They were built by the high income level inhabitants who lived in old times.

-34- SHRINES: There are tombs of the Mevlevi sect and tombs of prominent sheikhs of the period and also tombs that belongs to important figures of Islamic religion in Odunpazarı district.
+34- SHRINES: In Odunpazari district, there are tombs which belongs to the members of the Mevlevi sect, and tombs that belongs to the prominent sheikhs and important figures of the Islamic religion.

 PARKS OF ODUNPAZARI DISTRICT

 The Republic Park, which was brought to Eskişehir by Odunpazarı Municipality on the 95th anniversary of the Republic, has an area of 16 thousand square meters.
 The Republic Monument, musical and animated show pool, amphitheater, playgrounds, exercise area and joging path offers its guests a peaceful and pleasant time in the Park.

 The Park, located in the Vadişehir neighborhood, provides different experiences for children and adults.
 In this Park; children's playgrounds, flowerpots, ornamental pool, sculptures and shades are made of recycling materials.
 Electrical energy obtained from solar and wind energy is used for park lighting.
 In the Park, where there are information signs in order to draw attention to environmental pollution, there is a bike, which converts kinetic energy into electrical energy by pedaling.